+The board has regard to the UKCG code when setting its corporate governance, by which it governs the organisation.
+Linked to the above, the Association has adhered to these principles except for Code provisions 3, 4, 5 and 18.
+Provisions 3, 4, and 18 contemplate dialogue with external shareholders or decisions being referred to shareholders on matters of director appointments, auditor appointments, directore remuneration and the use of the AGM to communicate with investors.
+In doing so the board closely follows the principles followed by Group.
 The Group has an Audit & Risk Committee, a Remuneration & Nominations Committee, a Development Committee and a Treasury Committee.
 The remit of those committees extends to the Association and its business.
 The committees draw members from and report to the Group Board.
-During the year, it was agreed that the Group Board should take direct responsibility for oversight of the Affordable Housing business conducted through the Group's regulated subsidiaries.
-On 1 May 2021, the members of the Group Board were appointed members of the board of the Association and now have full oversight of the operations of the Association.
-This will further ensure that the provisions of any chosen code are met in respect of the Association.
+The Group Board takes direct responsibility for oversight of the Affordable Housing business conducted through the Group's regulated subsidiaries.
+Group Board members are also appointed members of the board of the Association and have full oversight of the operations of the Association.
+This further ensures that the Association has regard to meeting the provisions of the Code.